 Defining the core data elements required for electronic laboratory reporting of reportable laboratory test results to Public Health.

-Reporting of clinical laboratory test results to public health in the US Realm.
+Reporting of clinical laboratory test results to public health in the US Realm

+Including results from public health laboratories.

+Including the use case where public health is the originator of the order for testing.

 Sending laboratory test results as standardized structured data so they can be incorporated that way into a Public Health Disease Surveillance System.